cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/plugin-basics.rst

 Maven Archetypes
 ================
-To get started on creating a custom plugin, you can use the ``cdap-data-pipeline-plugins-archetype`` Maven archetype to create your project.
+To get started on creating a custom plugin, you can use one of these Maven archetypes to create your project:

+- ``cdap-data-pipeline-plugins-archetype`` (contains batch, Spark plugin, and other types)
+- ``cdap-etl-realtime-source-archetype`` (contains a realtime source, deprecated)
+- ``cdap-etl-realtime-sink-archetype`` (contains a realtime sink, deprecated)

 This command will create a project from an archetype:

 .. container:: highlight